tiberlab/tibercad/manual/Sphinx/Theory/DriftDiffusion.rst

 -----------------------

-The solution variables available for plotting and for interaction with other models are given in :ref:`Table61` .
+The solution variables available for plotting and for interaction with other models are given in :ref:`Table Plotting variables<dd_solutions>` .

-..  index:: double:DriftDiffusion;Models

 Module options
 ---------------------

-The following options infuence the behaviour of the Drift-Diffusion module:
+The following options influence the behaviour of the Drift-Diffusion module:

   ``coupling = string`` defines which equations to solve.
     The default is full, meaning that